-STRiDE – the State Rare Disease Education Initiative – is a national program of the ARM Foundation for Cell and Gene Medicine to educate and empower patients and caregivers and engage with key stakeholders at the state level, including physicians, local and regional provider networks, state Medicaid directors and other key influencers in the rare disease community.
+STRiDE – the State Rare Disease Education Initiative – is a national program of the Foundation for Cell & Gene Medicine to educate and empower patients and caregivers and engage with key stakeholders at the state level, including physicians, local and regional provider networks, state Medicaid directors and other key influencers in the rare disease community.

 STRiDE was developed because availability and access to cell and gene medicines for major parts of the national rare disease population will largely depend on support for these programs at the state and local level from a number of key constituencies.
 This support will only come with better understanding of the potential of cell and gene therapy, and access to relevant, actionable information and data.
 Federal programs are ongoing, yet a critical gap in state-focused initiatives remains.